zwqStella/katacoda-resteasy-scenarios/resteasy-scenario-1/step2.md

 }
 ```
 Query parameter and Matrix parameter are also used in this example. @QueryParam and @MatrixParam are used to extract these two kinds of parameters out of requests.
 But they shouldn't be defined in @Path annotation as path parameter.
 [Learn more about parameters injection](http://docs.jboss.org/resteasy/docs/3.1.4.Final/userguide/html_single/index.html#_PathParam)

+# Your Own Code
+Open file src/main/java/org/jboss/resteasy/katacoda_example_zoo/server/services/HelloService.java and add a new method here.
+We are going to create a method which accept a name via path parameter and return welcome to the name.
+The http verb we need here is get.